Charlotte pastor says he prayed with knife-wielding attacker before suffering cuts to face

 "I felt he thought I was an easy mark to get some money," Pastor Larry James of the South End Presbyterian Church told Fox 46.
 "When he said he was going to kill me, I said, 'Not today!'
 I never believed that was going to happen."

-The suspect, identified as 32-year-old Michael Kelley, reportedly rang a doorbell to the church before he encountered the pastor, and asked about becoming a Christian.
+The suspect, identified as 32-year-old Michael Daniel Kelley, reportedly rang a doorbell to the church before he encountered the pastor, and asked about becoming a Christian.

 James said the two prayed together, but as they walked out, "He turned to me with the box knife, and said, 'I will kill you, give me the money, give me your telephone, give me your car and your keys.'"